A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Preliminaries

 We use the principal branch for the complex logarithm (i.\,e., with the cut plane $\C\setminus (-\infty,0]$).
 For the holomorphic continuation of \eqref{real} we then have two possibilities depending on whether we extend the first or the second expression.
+To that end we choose a representative $\textmat{a}{b}{c}{d}$ of $g$ in $\GL_2(\R)$ such that $c\geq 0$.
+In case that $c=0$ we choose $d>0$.

 From the point of view of transfer operators, the first expression is the more natural one.
 It extends by

 holomorphically to

 For other approaches to and applications of period functions the second expression is sometimes used.
 It extends by